candrholdings/reactnative-crypto-demo/README.md

 # Step 3: Add an encryption method

-We are going to add another Swift method that encrypt a string with a secret, using native framework called CommonCrypto.
+We are going to add another Swift method that encrypt a string with a secret, using `CommonCrypto` from `Security.framework`.

 1. Prepare our project to use `CommonCrypto` from `Security.framework`
   1. Open project settings